Clinical Investigation and Translational Science

 - Similarly, for Health Science Center staff, an authorized supervisor must provide a statement indicating the availability of release time for MSCI-TS educational and research activities.

 - Faculty who are not tenured, or will not be tenured prior to completing the MSCI-TS Program, are required to submit a letter from the department Chair with approval signatures of the Dean and the Health Science Center President in accordance with the HOP 3.2.5 Policy.

 A personal statement (1-2 pages) that includes a brief description of the applicant’s background, long term research and career goals, and an indication of the basis for application into the MSCI-TS Program including how this program fits into the applicant’s career objectives.

 A current curriculum vitae is required.

-Applicants requiring a student visa (requires full-time enrollment) are required to obtain a Supervising Professor, Supervising Committee, and submit a Research Proposal Packet on or before the application deadline for the Fall semester they are applying for.
+Applicants requiring a student visa (requires full-time enrollment) are required to obtain a Supervising Professor, Research Supervising Committee (RSC) on or before the application deadline for the Fall semester they are applying for.

 |TSCI 5071||Patient-Oriented Clinical Research Methods-1||2|

 |TSCI 5073||Integrated Molecular Biology With Patient-Oriented Clinical Research||1|

 |TSCI 5074||Data Management, Quality Control And Regulatory Issues||2|

 |TSCI 5080||Integrating Molecular Biology with Patient-Oriented Clinical Research Practicum||1|